ishtiaque06/vh-fst/README.md

 This FST class is designed to be able generate expected pronunciations of words in a certain set of vowel harmony patterns that exist in natural languages.
-Many of these languages and their vowel-harmony patterns are described in Andrew Nevins' book [Locality in Vowel Harmony](https://mitpress.mit.edu/books/locality-vowel-harmony).
+Many of these languages and their vowel-harmony patterns are described in Andrew Nevins' book [Locality in Vowel Harmony](https://mitpress.mit.edu/books/locality-vowel-harmony) or Rachel Walker and Sharon Rose's [Harmony Systems](http://idiom.ucsd.edu/~rose/RoseWalkerHarmonysystemsch8.pdf).

 This project is the collaborative summer project of Travis Herringshaw and Ahmed Ishtiaque, under the supervision of Professor Jane Chandlee at Haverford College.